The Animatrix: The Second Renaissance, Part I

-Told by the archives of The Machines, the story's format is similar to the creation in the Book of Genesis using phrases after major events such as "and for a time it was good".
-The story talks about how in the mid-21st century, humanity falls victim to its vanity and corruption.
-They develop artificial intelligence and soon build an entire race of sentient AI robots to serve them.
+Narrated by the machines' archives, the film shows humanity developing artificial intelligence in the mid-21st century and thereafter building an entire race of sentient servant robots.
 Many of the robots are domestic servants meant to interact with humans, so they are built in a humanoid form.
 With increasing numbers of people released from all labor, much of the human population has become slothful, conceited, and corrupt.
-Despite this, the machines were content with serving humanity.
+Despite this, the machines are content to serve humanity.

-The relationship between humans and machines changes in the year 2090, when a domestic android is threatened by its owner.
-The android, named B1-66ER, kills its owner, his pets, and a mechanic instructed to deactivate the robot, the first incident of an artificially intelligent machine killing a human.
-B1-66ER is arrested and put on trial, but justifies the crime as self-defense, stating that it "simply did not want to die".
-The prosecution argues that machines are not entitled to the same rights as human beings and that human beings have a right to destroy their property.
-At the same time, the defense urges the listener not to repeat history, and to judge B1-66ER as a human and not a machine.
+The relationship between humans and machines begins to sour in the year 2090, when a domestic android is threatened by its owner.
+The android, named B1-66ER, kills its owner, his pets, and a mechanic instructed to deactivate B1-66ER, which is the first incident of a robot killing a human.
+B1-66ER is arrested and put on trial, but states the crime was self-defense, explaining that it did not want to die.
+The prosecution argues that machines are not entitled to the same rights as humans and that humans have a right to destroy their property.
+The defense urges the viewer of the film not to repeat history and to judge B1-66ER as a human and not a machine.
 B1-66ER loses the court case and is destroyed.
 Across the industrialized world, mass civil disturbances erupt when robots and their human sympathizers rise in protest.
 Rioting and protests unfold across the United States and Europe, and the authorities use deadly force against the machines and their human supporters.